Medically reviewed by Drugs.com. Last updated on Jul 31, 2019.

 Urinary tract infections: Oral: There is no dosage provided in the prescribing information.
 Note: Should be considered only when more conventional therapy has failed and when the organism has been demonstrated to be susceptible to the drug.

 Refer to adult dosing.

-Tuberculosis (off-label use): Infants, Children, and Adolescents: Oral: 10 to 20 mg/kg/day divided every 12 to 24 hours (if tolerability issues, may divide into 2 doses); maximum daily dose: 1,000 mg/day; administer with supplemental pyridoxine to minimize neurotoxicity (ATS 2003; DHHS [pediatric 2013]; Red Book [AAP 2015]; Seddon 2012; WHO 2009).
-Note: Some patients may be unable to tolerate recommended doses; serum concentrations targeted at 25 to 30 mcg/mL have been suggested to minimize toxicity (DHHS [pediatric 2013]).
+Infants, Children, and Adolescents <15 years; weighing ≤40 kg: Oral: 15 to 20 mg/kg/day divided every 12 to 24 hours (if tolerability issues, may divide into 2 doses); maximum daily dose: 1,000 mg/day (ATS/CDC/IDSA 2016; HHS [pediatric 2013]; Seddon 2012).
+Note: Some patients may be unable to tolerate recommended doses; experts suggest beginning with a low once daily dose and gradually increasing as tolerated; serum concentrations targeted at 25 to 30 mcg/mL have been suggested to minimize toxicity (ATS/CDC/IDSA [Nahid 2016]; HHS [pediatric 2013]).

 Administer orally in divided doses with or without food.

 May be taken with food; may increase vitamin B12 and folic acid dietary requirements.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).